Position Opening: Behavior Intervention Specialist

 - Other tasks, committee assignments and/or special projects as assigned by supervisor/management team.

-- Bachelor’s Degree and 2 years experience working with youth and families.
-Experience providing counseling/behavior management in a school setting is desirable.
+- Bachelor’s Degree in Social Work or Psychology + 2 years experience working with youth and families.

-- Ability to establish strong interpersonal relationships with youth and families from diverse cultural and socio-economic backgrounds.
+- Ability to work with youth and families from diverse cultural and socio-economic backgrounds.

 - Experience advocating for youth while providing high expectations and support.

 - Ability to work collaboratively with different professional teams.